+COURSE SYLLABUS

+Leading and Organizing Innovation Work, 7.5 credits

+Leading and Organizing Innovation Work, 7,5 högskolepoäng

+Course Code: JLOR27 Education Cycle: Second-cycle level

+Confirmed by: Council for Undergraduate and Masters Disciplinary Social sciences (95%) and natural

+Education Nov 30, 2016 domain: sciences (5%)

+Revised by: Council for Undergraduate and Masters Subject group: FE1 Education May 2, 2023 Specialised in: A1N

+Valid From: Aug 18, 2025

+Main field of study: Business Administration

+Version: 4

-COURSE SYLLABUS Leading and Organizing Innovation Work, 7.5 credits Leading and Organizing Innovation Work, 7,5 högskolepoäng Course Code: JLOR27 Education Cycle: Second-cycle level Confirmed by: Council for Undergraduate and Masters Disciplinary Social sciences (95%) and natural Education Nov 30, 2016 domain: sciences (5%) Revised by:Examiner Jun 17, 2020Subject group:FE1Valid From:Aug 17, 2020Specialised in:A1N Version: 2 Main field of study: Business Administration Intended Learning Outcomes (ILO) The purpose of the course is to enhance the students theoretical and practical understanding of how to lead and organize for innovation.
+Intended Learning Outcomes (ILO)

+The purpose of the course is to enhance the students theoretical and practical understanding of how to lead and organize for innovation.
 The course acknowledges the challenges for most types of organizations coming from the rapid digitalization.

+On completion of the course the student will be able to:

+Knowledge and understanding

+- 1. Discuss different theoretical perspectives on leading and organizing innovation.

+- 2. Present an overview on the major schools of thinking related to leadership of digital business in a global environment

+Skills and abilities

+- 3. Use theoretical perspectives to analyze specific innovation challenges.

+- 4. Identify leadership challenges and evaluate tools for dealing with them in an innovation context

+Judgement and approach

+5. Critically and independently evaluate different theoretical perspectives.

+Contents

-On completion of the course the student will be able to: Knowledge and understanding - 1.
-Discuss different theoretical perspectives on leading and organizing innovation. - 2.
-Present an overview on the major schools of thinking related to leadership of digital business in a global environment Skills and abilities - 3.
-Use theoretical perspectives to analyze specific innovation challenges. - 4.
-Identify leadership challenges and evaluate tools for dealing with them in an innovation context Judgement and approach 5.
-Critically and independently evaluate different theoretical perspectives.
-Contents The course is based on the case method and the students will analyze a variety of innovation challenges and situations, based on theoretical perspectives.
+The course is based on the case method and the students will analyze a variety of innovation challenges and situations, based on theoretical perspectives.
 Theoretically, the course establishes a bridge between the two fields of leadership and organization theory, and how they link to innovation.
 The three fields have traditionally been separate and this course discusses how they can be brought together to create a deeper understanding for how innovation work can be led and organized.
 A growing body of literature is trying to bridge innovation and leadership, and the participants in the course are exposed to this new literature.
 In a similar way, the course covers relevant work in organization theory of relevance for understanding innovation work.
+The following major topics are covered in the course:

+- · New and innovative forms of organizing

+- Flexible and agile forms of organizing

+- Boundary-crossing and open forms of innovation

+- Teamwork

+- Projects in innovation work

+- Charismatic and transformational leadership

+- Intersections of leadership and innovation

+Connection to Research and Practice

+The course connects to a broad stream of research on innovation and in particular on the role of leading and organizing innovation work.
+In that sense the course is very much driven by contemporary discussion in the field of innovation studies.
+The course also connects to important topics of research at JIBS, for instance drawing upon our expertise for instance in leadership and collaborative modes of organizing.
+The practical connections are secured through the consistent use of cases that are explored with the chosen theoretical approaches.

-The following major topics are covered in the course: - · New and innovative forms of organizing - Flexible and agile forms of organizing - Boundary-crossing and open forms of innovation - Teamwork - Projects in innovation work - Charismatic and transformational leadership - Intersections of leadership and innovation Type of instruction The course is an online course and is based on a pedagogical approach where real life situations are discussed based on relevant theoretical framewoks..
+Type of instruction

+The course is an online course and is based on a pedagogical approach where real life situations are discussed based on relevant theoretical framewoks.
 The student-teacher interaction is limited to online based feedback of assignments rather than lectures.

 The teaching is conducted in English.